MobileNativeFoundation/rules_xcodeproj/CONTRIBUTING.md

 It's important to add it to the `.bazelrc` instead of passing it as a flag to ensure all invocations will use the same configuration.

+## Test fixtures

 While developing, you might need to regenerate the test fixtures.
 You can do so with `./test/update_all_fixtures.sh`.

-All `bwb.xcodeproj` projects in the test fixtures aren't buildable, because we use a fake `swiftc` stub binary for the testing purpose.
+All of the test fixture projects aren't buildable, because we use empty files in place of things that are the same in every project.
 If you need to verify anything in those projects, regenerate them locally.